-(3) An inquiry magistrate or child justice court may, on own accord, or on the request of the prosecutor or the child's legal representative, order an evaluation of the criminal capacity of the child referred to in subsection (1), in the prescribed manner, by a suitably qualified person.

-[subsection (3) substituted by section 2(a) of Act 14 of 2014]

-- (4) If an order has been made by the inquiry magistrate or child justice court in terms of subsection (3), the person identified to conduct an evaluation of the child must furnish the inquiry magistrate or child justice court with a written report of the evaluation within 30 days of the date of the order. - (4A) The provisions of section 77(2), (3) and (4) of the Criminal Procedure Act apply with the changes required by the context to a report referred to in subsection (4). - [subsection (4A) inserted by section 2(b) of Act 14 of 2014] - (5) Where an inquiry magistrate or child justice court has found that a child's criminal capacity has not been proved beyond a reasonable doubt, the inquiry magistrate or child justice court may, if it is in the interests of the child, cause the child to be taken to a probation officer for any further action in terms of section 9.
+- (2) In making a decision regarding the criminal capacity of the child in question the child justice court must consider- - (a) all evidence placed before the child justice court, which evidence may include a report of an evaluation referred to in subsection (3); and - (b) the cognitive, moral, emotional, psychological and social development of the child. - (3) A child justice court may, on own accord, or on the request of the prosecutor or the child's legal representative, order an evaluation of the criminal capacity of the child referred to in subsection (1), in the prescribed manner, by a suitably qualified person. - (4) If an order has been made by the child justice court in terms of subsection (3), the person identified to conduct an evaluation of the child must furnish the child justice court with a written report of the evaluation within 30 days of the date of the order. - (4A) The provisions of section 77(2), (3) and (4) of the Criminal Procedure Act apply with the changes required by the context to a report referred to in subsection (4). - (5) Where a child justice court has found that a child's criminal capacity has not been proved beyond a reasonable doubt, the child justice court may, if it is in the interests of the child, cause the child to be taken to a probation officer for any further action in terms of section 9.